 3. The 2007 Estonia Cyber Attack

-In April 2007, Estonia witnessed what is thought to be the first cyber attack on an entire county, during which about 58 Estonian websites went offline, including websites of governments, banks and media outlets.
+In April 2007, Estonia witnessed what is thought to be the first cyber attack on an entire county.
+Chiefly, it saw around 58 Estonian websites go offline, including government, bank and media websites.

 4. A Cyber Attack on Sony’s PlayStation Network